Jaxon Nelson: Professional

 On April 2, 2024, just three days after his collegiate career had ending, it was announced that Nelson had signed a one-year, $870,000 entry-level contract with the Boston Bruins.
 He would report to the Bruins AHL affiliate, the Providence Bruins, on an amateur tryout contract for the remainder of the 2023–24 season.

 Nelson played in seven games with Providence in the 2023-24 season.
 He would score his first professional goal on April 14, 2024, against the Springfield Thunderbirds.
 It would be his only point of the season.
 The Bruins would face the Hartford Wolf Pack in the opening round of the 2024 Calder Cup playoffs, but would be eliminated in four games, in which Nelson did not register a point.

 In his first full professional season, Nelson would struggle to generate offense with the Providence Bruins, ending up a healthy scratch for most of the regular season.
 In 35 games, he scored two goals and seven assists, and he would not play in any of the Bruins eight playoff games before they were eliminated by the Charlotte Checkers.

 After the season, the Bruins announced they would not give Nelson a qualifying offer, making him an unrestricted free agent.
 After going un-signed through the opening month of free agency, Nelson was signed to a one-year ECHL contract with the Iowa Heartlanders on August 6, 2025.

+Nelson began the 2025–26 season on a tear for the Heartlanders, and was named ECHL Player of the Month for October after scoring six goals and six assists in seven games.
+Nelson continued to play well through November, and eventually earned a call-up to the American Hockey League affiliate of the Heartlanders, the Iowa Wild, at the end of the month.
+Unfortunately Nelson would not be able to repeat his ECHL success in the AHL, and would only score two goals and two assists in 15 games before being sent back to the ECHL.
+After Nelson continued to produce at a high level with the Heartlanders, he was again called up to the AHL team in early April.
+Nelson would play a couple games with the Wild, going scoreless, before being sent back down to the Heartlanders, where he scored two goals in the final two games of the season.